Making An Appointment

 Please note that when the Center is closed, students can still receive after-hours crisis support in the event of an emergency.
 You can reach the Counselor-on-Call after hours or on the weekend at 215.416.3337.
 Other important numbers that may be helpful include Drexel Public Safety: 215.895.2222; or Dial 9-1-1.

-While we are working remotely, students will be asked to complete the following steps when scheduling a first-time appointment:
+Students will be asked to complete the following steps when scheduling a first-time appointment:

 - Students should contact firstname.lastname@example.org to request an appointment.